 principles of agility and accountability throughout the lifecycle of

-past year from the Assistant Secretaries of the Navy, General Council, and
+past year from the Assistant Secretaries of the Navy (ASN), General Council,

 3. The DON A+ Award recognizes members of the DON, either working

-individually or in teams, who positively demonstrate one or more of the
+individually or in teams, who positively demonstrate one of or more of the

 following elements of agility in their management of resources such as money,